STU/QCD Correspondence: Thermodynamics

 where we defined,

-For the case of $q=0$ one can obtain $C_{v}=\frac{3\pi^{2}N^{2}}{2k}T^{3}$.
-Above relations show that the three cases of $k=-1,0,1$ yield to the same thermodynamical quantities.
-Therefore, in the following we can neglect constant curvature $k$.\\ Another important thermodynamical quantity is the free energy of the theory,
+For the case of $q=0$ one can obtain $C_{v}=\frac{3\pi^{2}N^{2}}{2}T^{3}$.
+Above relations show that the three cases of $k=-1,0,1$ yield to the same thermodynamical quantities.\\ Another important thermodynamical quantity is the free energy ($F=-\int{sdT}$) of the theory,

 up to $\mathcal{O}(\ln{r_{h}})$.
 Importance of the free energy is its relation with the total energy and partition function, so by using the free energy (23) one can obtain,